AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bundle-product/update-store-specific-bundle-product-option-and-links.md

 # 1. Get bundle product details

-The following example retrieves store-specific bundle product details for a multi-store configuration by using the `GET V1/products/{sku}` call.
-For store specific bundle product details add the `store_code` to the API request.
-For example, `GET {store_code}/V1/products/{sku}`
+The following example retrieves store-specific bundle product details for a multi-store configuration by using the `GET {store_code}/V1/products/{sku}` call.

 **Endpoint:**